Before reading this article please be sure to review the article entitled Preparing To Install Hurricane MTA Server!

 If you are on the local server to which you installed Hurricane MTA Server you can click on Start->All Programs->Hurricane MTA Server->Web Management Console to bring up the console in the default browser.

 If you are on a remote computer you can gain access to the Web Management Console by bringing up a browser window and going to this URL:

-In order to begin relaying outbound email through Hurricane MTA Server you will need to configure IP address(es) for this purpose.
-To configure IP address(es) for use within Hurricane MTA Server follow these instructions:
+To begin relaying outbound email through Hurricane MTA Server, you will need to configure IP address(es) for this purpose.
+To configure IP address(es) for use within Hurricane MTA Server: